splewis/get5/README.md

 - ``series_score``: current score in the series, this should only be used to restore a match (e.g., changed server after 1 map), defaults to 0

 There is advice on handling these match configs in [the wiki](https://github.com/splewis/get5/wiki/Managing-match-configs).

+Instead of the above fields, you can also use "fromfile" and a filename, where that file contains the other above fields.
+This is available for both json and keyvalue format.s

 ## ConVars
 Note: these are auto-executed on plugin start by the auto-generated (the 1st time the plugin starts) file ``cfg/sourcemod/get5.cfg``.